Mapy Cortés: Biography

 In 1942, Cortés made her only foray into Hollywood cinema, playing a singer in the RKO wartime musical comedy Seven Days' Leave.
 Her eponymous character is engaged to Victor Mature's soldier character before he falls in love with a socialite played by Lucille Ball.
+Being fully bilingual, benefitted her during the production.
+During the promotion, a faux persona was created for her, claiming that she was a decade younger and single.
+Her performance was well received by critics and the movie sold well, but Cortés decided to return to Latin America citing the treatment with Hispanic actors.

 After filming Seven Days Leave, Mapy Cortés returned to Mexico City and played roles in contemporary romantic comedies and nostalgia musicals set during the Mexican Belle Époque.
 The 1945 Mapy Cortés vehicle La pícara Susana / Mischievous Susana marked the directorial debut of her husband Fernando.
+In Puerto Rico, the couple was actively involved in the establishment of the first television station, WKAQ-TV.
+There, they debuted on March 28, 1954, with La Mujer Asesinadita, produced by her nephew Paquito Cordero.
+They went on to perform in the series Mapy y Papi.
+Both shows were comedies.